Gambling disorder

 - Financial difficulties – If you are struggling financially or are unemployed.

-- Physical health – If you have poor physical health or multiple physical health conditions.
+- Physical health – If you have physical health problems or multiple physical health conditions.

-- Medication – If you are taking medications for your physical or mental health that affect dopamine, the ‘feel-good’ chemical in our brains.
-Examples of these medications include Levodopa for Parkinson’s disease, or Aripiprazole for symptoms of psychosis or mania.
+- Medication – If you are taking some types of medication for your physical or mental health that affect dopamine, a chemical in our brains.
+Examples of these medications include pramipexole, ropinirole, rotigotine and aripiprazole.
+These medications are used to treat conditions like Parkinson’s disease, schizophrenia and bipolar disorder.

-People with a gambling disorder are more likely than other people to experience the following harms:
+There are many types of harms associated with gambling disorder, and these can vary from person to person.
+For example, people with gambling disorder are more likely than other people to experience the following harms:

 Financial harms